 - Staff will review the ROI with the parent and request they sign and date.
 Staff will then sign and date as the witness.

-- Staff will give the pink copy of the NCR ROI to the parent, file the yellow copy in center file and send the white copy of the ROI to the Data Systems Specialist at the central office for processing.
+- Staff will give the pink copy of the NCR ROI to the parent, file the yellow copy in center file and send the white copy of the ROI to the Administrative Assistant at the central office for processing.

-- ROI is faxed to appropriate provider and the date of fax is entered into ChildPlus as “ROI sent” as a Health Communication event by the Data Systems Specialist.
+- ROI is faxed to appropriate provider and the date of fax is entered into ChildPlus as “ROI sent” as a Health Communication event by the Administrative Assistant.

-- Once medical records are received at the central office, the status in ChildPlus is changed by the Data Systems Specialist, relevant copies will be scanned into ChildPlus for viewing or printing, and appropriate data will be entered by the Data Systems Specialist into ChildPlus.
+- Once medical records are received at the central office, the status in ChildPlus is changed by the Administrative Assistant, relevant copies will be scanned into ChildPlus for viewing or printing, and appropriate data will be entered by the Administrative Assistant into ChildPlus.

 - Appropriate service area will contact providers directly if the records are not received within three weeks of ROI fax date.

 - Staff should reference ChildPlus to track the progress of the ROI’s sent to the central office.

 - Staff should NEVER ask a parent to sign a blank ROI for any reason.